 Here is a more in-depth look: Canon 5D Mark IV…

 So, I couldn’t resist and ended up buying the Canon EOS 5D Mark IV but am I happy?
 More on why I bought it here: Why I bought the Canon EOS 5D Mark IV.

 Since qualifying as a licensed UAV pilot just over a year ago, the work has literally not stopped coming in.
 If you are toying with the idea of getting into aerial photography or video (or both), I can absolutely recommend that you get stuck in.

 The work I have done has been so varied I never know what is coming next.
 Everything from looking for a lost dog to working with Pinewood Studios on a TV series.
 Here is a short, draft video from a shoot I am currently working on where I use a combination of ground and aerial video…

-With this in mind, I am thinking of holding a two day video/aerial photo/video course in the UK as well as some other courses over the winter so keep reading our newsletters and Facebook page.
+With this in mind, I am thinking of holding a two day video/aerial photo/video course in the UK as well as some other courses over the winter.
+Keep reading our newsletters and Facebook page for future details.

-Things seem to have moved fast in the aerial video world and shooting 4K video and anything around 16mp stills or higher is the norm these days.
-However, DJI earlier in the year, released the X5r gimbal and camera set up for the Inspire 1 drone.
+Things seem to have moved fast in the aerial video world.
+Shooting 4K video and anything around 16mp stills or higher is the norm these days.
+However, DJI earlier in the year, released the X5R gimbal and camera set up for the Inspire 1 drone.

 External Monitor for the Panasonic GH4

 When using the Panasonic GH4 on a gimbal such as the DJI Ronin M (review coming soon), I found it virtually impossible to see the rear screen of the camera for monitoring.
-So, rather than fork out for a dedicated external monitor (just yet), I decided to try the iPad Mini 4.
+So, rather than fork out for a dedicated external monitor, I decided to try the iPad Mini 4.
 I already use this for the Inspire 1 drone so I know it works.
 I used it with a cheap bracket from Amazon.